 We're a one-woman shop with a little help now and then from Husband Craig, loading and unloading lumber, changing the sandpaper, troubleshooting odd noises in the old vintage equipment.
 Our main products are boxes for a booth at the Great Lakes Medieval Festival, and fiber art tools for a second booth being built there in 2019.

 July 13th to August 18th, All Saturdays and Sundays rain or shine, we'll be at our booths at the Great Lakes Medieval Festival in Rock Creek, Ohio, 15 miles from Geneva on the Lake, near route 90.
-We have two booths--one for wood boxes of all kinds and sizes and trugs to carry your loot, called The Magical Box, across from the Cottage Stage.
-Next door is our second booth being built this year, The Tangled Thread, which will have our fiber art tools and fibers, as well as our handspun yarns.
+We have two booths--one for wood boxes of all kinds and sizes, called The Magical Box, across from the Cottage Stage.
+Next door is our second booth, built this year, The Tangled Thread, which has our fiber art tools and fibers, as well as our handspun yarns.

 In mid-September, we travel way up north and participate in an event called Vikings Come Home, near Traverse City, Michigan.
 We'll have our fiber art tools, wool products, teach classes, sing at the 25-foot bonfire, share mead and sit at the edge of the lake.
 It's primitive camping but Vikings know how to stay warm.